What if I need to skip a week?

 What happens if I forget to pick up my share?

 If you forget to pick up your share, we may be able to hold it for you to pick up at another time.
 However, sometimes we drop the shares at a pick up site and then leave ourselves, so we don’t actually know you’ve forgotten until it’s too late and the vegetables have spoiled.
 It’s best to contact us as soon as possible so we can figure out a plan B. While we’ll do our best to help, it’s the member’s responsibility to remember to pick up the share or make other arrangements.
 Thanks!

 Can I choose the contents of my bag?

 We are not a free choice CSA.
 Each week we determine what will go in the bag and generally can’t accommodate substitutions.
 We promise not to “radish you to death” or give you a share with only potatoes!
 We try for a balanced share of what’s in season and across the season, we try to give you a little of everything.
-That being said, some seasons (Spring and Fall) likely will contain weekly greens of some sort because that’s what grows best in those seasons, but we’ll change it up as much as possible.
+That being said, some seasons (Spring, Winter and Fall) likely will contain weekly greens of some sort because that’s what grows best in those seasons, but we’ll change it up as much as possible.
 We’ll include recipe suggestions to help you each week, and at time when there is an abundance of something, we’ll give you suggestions about freezing/preserving the item for later use.
-There may be opportunities to purchase additional items when we have an abundance.
-For example, in the past, some of our members have purchased bulk tomatoes for freezing, canning, and sauce making.

 What might be in my bag?

-Most of the same greens as the Spring and Fall Sessions, Cauliflower, Broccoli, Sweet Potatoes, Winter Squashes, Mushrooms, Various Herbs, Ginger, and Turmeric
+Most of the same greens as the Fall, Sweet Potatoes, Winter Squashes, Mushrooms, Various Herbs, Microgreens.